jenjenkayi/Staybnb/README.md

 Features

-Sign up
+-Sign up
-Log in
+-Log in
-Show all spots
+-Show all spots
-Create/Read/Edit/Delete Spots
+-Create/Read/Edit/Delete Spots
-Shows all user's spots
+-Shows all user's spots
-Create/Edit/Delete Reviews
+-Create/Edit/Delete Reviews
-Show all user's reviews
+-Show all user's reviews
-Home Page Demo User:
+-Home Page Demo User:

 Without signing up, you can test the features with the "Demo User" button.